razzius/fish-functions/README.md

     └── c
 ```

-#### ⚠ Warning ⚠️

-If there is a local directory with the same name as one that would be moved, that directory will be overwritten.

-This could be changed in a later version; at the very least having a [--dry-run flag](https://github.com/razzius/fish-functions/issues/5) would be useful.
+If a file in the current directory would be overwritten by `eat`, it will give an error and exit with status 1.

 An illustration of this: